 Customers can earn 5.02% APY and have easy access to funds 24/7.
 This is one of the best rates we’ve seen for any money market account.
 You will also get the peace of mind that comes from knowing your account is FDIC-insured.

 There is a $10 monthly maintenance fee, however, you can avoid that by maintaining an average daily balance of $5,000 or more.

 Pricing and Fees

 As an online national bank, UFB Direct keeps its pricing and fees relatively low compared to its larger brick-and-mortar competitors.
 But there are some fees, which we’ll cover next.

 Monthly Maintenance Fees

-Neither the UFB Direct Savings or UFB Direct High Rate Money Market Accounts have any monthly maintenance or service fees.
+The UFB Preferred Savings account has no monthly maintenance or service fee.
 This is pretty typical for an online bank because they generally charge fewer fees than traditional financial institutions such as Chase or Bank of America.